MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineSession.md

 New-CsOnlineSession -Credential User@Domain.com
 ```

-Establishes a Skype For Business Remote PowerShell Session, supplying the credentials of an administrator account of the tenant.
+Establishes a Skype for Business Online Remote PowerShell Session, supplying the credentials of a Skype for Business Online administrator account.

 ### EXAMPLE 2
 ```